crownstone/bluenet/README.md

 And you will see that it runs something like this:

-    srec_cat /opt/softdevices/s110_nrf51822_7.0.0_softdevice.hex -intel crownstone.bin -binary -offset 0x00016000 -o combined.bin
+    srec_cat /opt/softdevices/s110_nrf51822_7.0.0_softdevice.hex -intel crownstone.bin -binary -offset 0x00016000 -o combined.hex -intel

-You have to adjust that file on the moment manually to switch between softdevice
+You have to adjust that file on the moment manually to switch between softdevices or to add/remove the bootloader, sorry!
+Note that the result is a `.hex` file.
+Such a file does haveinformation across multiple memory sections.
+If you upload a `.bin` file often configuration bits/bytes will not be set!

 ### Upload with OpenOCD